 If your dog’s body language is characterized by a submissive stance, tucking the tail, crouching, and lashing out to bite from an angle, then your dog is acting out due to fear.
 A dog that bites out of territorial aggression will most often hold a dominant stance, bark, and make eye contact.

 For both cases of biting, this usually stems from a lack of socialization as a puppy.
-Puppies need to be exposed to a lot of different people at a young age to establish trust in humans.
+Puppies need to be exposed to a lot of different people at a young age in order to be adult dogs who trust in humans.
 This is especially important for breeds that are bred to be protective by nature.
 Giving puppies copious interactions with humans is the best preventative measure for biting out of fear and/or aggression.
 Lack of socialization can also occur in dogs who have been in shelters for long periods of time with limited human interaction, as well as in dogs who have been mistreated by previous owners.